romanowski/blog/toolfriendly-pattern-matching.md

 People complain a lot about Scala tooling.
 People complain a lot about weather.
-Is Scala tooling like weather then?
-Is it something you cannot do anything about but to accept it or move out to a place with different climate (language)?
-Luckily, no.
+But is Scala tooling like weather?
+Something you can’t do anything about except from moving to different climate (language)?
+Luckily no.

-Scala tooling usually has only JVM stack to work with and it was created for Java (especially metadata handling that is vital for tools).
-Tool-friendly code for me is a Scala code that make tools live easier.
+Scala tooling was created for Java (especially metadata handling that is vital for tools) and usually has only the JVM stack to work with.
+Tool-friendly code for me is Scala code that make tools’ lives easier.

-I do not want to convince anyone to write Java-like code.
-I just would like to point out some small details that can make your code much more tool-friendly.
-In the next blog posts I will show a few codestyle ideas that make your code easier to debug, profile and, surprisingly, understand.
+I’m not trying to convince anyone to write java-like code.
+I just want to to point out some small details that can make your code much more tool-friendly.
+In forthcoming blog posts I will show a few codestyle ideas that will make your code easier to debug, profile and - surprisingly - understand.
 Let's start with pattern matching.

 ## Tool-friendly pattern matching
 Pattern matching is one of the features we love in Scala.
 Is it tool-friendly?

-Let's take a look at standard pattern match snippet:
+Let's look at a standard pattern match:

 ```scala
 foo match {